A Lego model of the Menin Gate

-After a reasonable night's sleep we were up and in to the Carrefour Hypermarket just inside the complex entrance across the road.
+After a reasonable night's sleep we were up and in to the Carrefour Hypermarket just across the road.
+I don't

-I don't think we've ever spent so little, mainly because The Chef has meals onboard to see us through until we reach the Villeneuve Loubet, just down the road from Nice in the south of France, plus I'm reducing my wine intake and
+think we've ever spent so little, mainly because The Chef has meals onboard to see us through until we reach the Villeneuve Loubet, just down the road from Nice in the south of France, plus I'm reducing my wine intake and now trying

-now trying to drink less of it but better quality, which means I can't stock up on boxes of wine as you don't seem to be able to get good stuff in boxes.
+to drink less of it but better quality, which means I can't stock up as you don't seem to be able to get much good stuff in boxes.

 We arrived here at Camping Jeugdstadion in leper www.jeugdstadion.be